sankalpkataria/videojs-angular-demo/README.md

 - `feature/user-actions-hotkeys` - this branch contains example for listening and performing actions on press of different keyboard keys.

+- `feature/custom-components` - this branch contains example for adding custom components to the video player. this branch adds a custom title bar and a button component.

 - `main` - this branch contains the merge of all feature branches.

 ## How to use